fberlinger/bluesim/README.md

 ## Upload Code for an Experiment on the Virtual Bluebots

 *Use the heap implementation for maximum performance!
-The thread implementation is not currently fully supported.*
+The threads implementation is not currently fully supported.*

 1. Go to `*/FastSim/heap`